gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/3/main.rs:buttons}}
 ```

-Then, create a CSS rule that applies to `button` nodes with the style class `button_1`.
+Then, we create a CSS rule that applies to `button` nodes with the style class `button_1`.

 <span class="filename">Filename: listings/css/3/style.css</span>